Year Ended 31 October 2022

 Some of our resources were donations in kind from supporters, such as office equipment, leaflets, adverts and venue usage.

-Key UK human rights issues we worked on include: equal marriage, anti-Muslim prejudice, asylum support, equal civil partnerships, Commonwealth games, sex & relationship education in schools, restrictions on gay blood donors, hate preachers and homophobic discrimination.
+Key UK human rights issues we worked on include: anti-Muslim prejudice and Islamist extremism, free speech, asylum support, sex and relationship education in schools and homophobic hate crime.

-The focus of our international human rights work included: the Commonwealth, Balochistan, Palestine-Israel, Uganda, Brunei, West Papua, Nigeria, Pakistan, India, Iran, Egypt and Russia.
+The focus of our international LGBT and other human rights work included: the Commonwealth, Syria, Balochistan, Palestine-Israel, Uganda, Turkey, West Papua, Iran, Nigeria, Pakistan, India, Egypt and Russia.
 This often involved giving a voice to victims of human rights abuses and to defenders of human rights in these countries.

 Sincere thanks to all our donors for making our human rights work possible.